codelabspro/engine-guides/faq.md

 —> [http://code.famo.us/famous/0.5/famous.min.js](http://code.famo.us/famous/0.5/famous.min.js)

 Please contact us with any questions.
 TO NOTE: It will not be possible to do anything with GL textures if you do not use a development server.
+When developing on a local system you need to use a local server, rather than running files directly off the file system, or you will have CORS errors.
+In production, it will work absolutely fine as long as the texture and code are on the same domain.
+GL specifically does not support file system textures for securirty reasons.

+## What is the status of Famous-Angular now that the new Famous Engine has been released?

+We do not plan on integrating Angular 1.0 with the new Famous Engine.
+For the current Famous-Angular project, there are several community members who have expressed interest in maintaining it so we may hand it off to them.

+## Where is the old version of  famo.us (http://famo.us/), Famo.us University, and the 0.3.5 documentation?

+ You can find all of this at http://deprecated.famous.org (http://deprecated.famous.org/)